Nicholas Alahverdian: Faked death and flight from justice

+After faking his death, Alahverdian allegedly posed as a marketing expert and defrauded Canadian businesswoman Nafsika Antypas of $40,000.
+Antypas said she hired Alahverdian (who was posing as Nicholas Knight-Brown) to promote her vegan lifestyle television series, Plant-Based by Nafsika, but he failed to do any work.
+When Antypas ended their working relationship, Alahverdian allegedly sent her abuse and threats, and posted lies about her online, but eventually ceased contact in June 2020.
+Antypas said police in the UK and Ireland were no help, and she expressed frustration that Alahverdian could have been caught earlier if someone had investigated her complaints.

 In 2021, Alahverdian and Miranda moved to Glasgow, Scotland.
 There, he claimed to be a professor teaching at the nearby University of Glasgow.
-According to a neighbour in Glasgow, Alahverdian said he was "creating a textbook on religious education for schools", used an English accent, had blonde hair and a blonde moustache, and in the neighbour's opinion, for "someone who was on the run he really liked to draw attention to himself".
+According to a neighbor in Glasgow, Alahverdian said he was "creating a textbook on religious education for schools", used an English accent, and had blond hair and a mustache.
+"For someone who was on the run, he really liked to draw attention to himself," the neighbor remarked.